 You want your beardies to be happy but try not to go overboard and crowd the cage.
 Remember that furnishings take up space and so you want the furnishings to be functional.
 Branches large enough for the beardie to lay on are good to get your pet near his basking site.
-If your cage is tall find a way to use the space up high.
-Beardies love to climb up high.
+If your cage is tall, find a way to use the space up high.
+Beardies love to climb high.
 Hemp rope can be wound tightly around to make the branches easier to grip.
-Rocks are also wonderful because they warm up from the lights.
+Rocks are also excellent because they warm up from the lights.
 Make sure the rocks are stable and that your beardie can’t dig under them and hurt themselves.

 You can also include real or artificial plants.
 Ponytail palms, snake plants, jade, and pothos, all seem to work well.
 Make sure they are free of chemicals because your beardie might eat them.
 Be prepared to replace them as the dragons can be hard on the plants.
 You do want a hiding spot for your beardie as they LOVE to hide.
 Half logs that are sold in pet stores work well (get a large one since they grow fast) and so do flower pots turned on their sides.
 Be creative.
-It can be a low space.
+It can be a flat space.

 Cleaning the Cage

 Lighting and Heating

 You will need two types of lighting: UVB and heat lighting.
 UVB light is essential for many kinds of reptiles.
 The bulbs simulate the sun, allowing the dragons to produce Vitamin D3 which helps them metabolize the calcium they need to maintain health.
-Without UVB many reptile get Metabolic Bone Disease (MBD).
-We use special reptile florescent bulbs like the Reptisun 5.0 or the Reptisun 10.0.
+Without UVB many reptiles get Metabolic Bone Disease (MBD).
+We use unique reptile florescent bulbs like the Reptisun 5.0 or the Reptisun 10.0.
 They come in different lengths.
 The new Reptisun 10.0 is better in tall cages as it gives off more UVB.
 It is also useful with a screen lid, as the screen does block out some of the UVB light.
-These lights need to be within 12 inches (30 cm) of the basking spot and need to be replaced every 6 months because the amount of UVB diminishes.
+These lights need to be within 12 inches (30 cm) of the basking spot and need to be replaced every six months because the amount of UVB diminishes.